 Not Getting Cold Air

 If your outdoor unit has ice on it, it may mean dirty air filters, leaking AC coolant, defective parts or duct/vent issues.
 For the dirty air filters problem follow the steps outlined earlier.
 For other issues, consult a professional who can properly diagnose and fix the issues without damaging the HVAC system.
 Modern ACs have many parts that need to be installed and maintained correctly in order to give the optimal results.
-Technicians who are qualified and experienced in these procedures are the best people for this job.
+Qualified and experienced technicians are the best people for this job.

 Taking care of your yard does not mean just keeping it tidy, but taking care of the AC unit that is placed there as well.
 To hide an unsightly AC, you can choose to screen it with plants or a fence, but remember to allow access for technicians and leave a two-foot space around it for ventilation.
-For minor problems, you can diagnose and repair the AC yourself, but always consult a professional for issues that you’re not experienced or qualified to solve yourself.
+For minor problems, you can diagnose and repair the AC yourself.
+But always consult a professional for other, more complicated issues.
 You could save yourself from an expensive mistake.

 This is a guest post by Bob Wells, a retired HVAC tech who now dedicates himself to sharing knowledge on his website HVAC Training 101.
 Bob worked over 30 years in the field, 23 of which he ran his own contracting business.
-He’s dedicated to keeping up with the latest developments in the field and helping others to learn the trade better and advance their own careers.
+He dedicates himself to keeping up with the latest developments in the field and helping others to learn the trade better and advance their own careers.